On this page

 Data ServicesNot versioned - Postgres / Redis / buckets persist across deploys

 Rollback works because every release is immutable and stays in storage.
-Re-point the domain at version 14 and version 14’s release rootfs boots immediately.
+Re-point the deployment at version 14 and MIOSA serves that known-good version again.

 Next